epam/NGB/docs/md/cli/installation.md

 # CLI installation

 There are two options to install NGB CLI, depending on NGB Server installation scenario:

-* NGB Docker image installation
+- NGB Docker image installation
-* NGB Manual installation
+- NGB Manual installation

 ## NGB Docker image installation

 CLI is already installed inside a Docker image and is added to $PATH variable.

 To access CLI, console should be attached to a running docker container and ngb command could be used immediately.

-For details on running docker image and attaching to a container - see description at https://hub.docker.com/r/lifescience/ngb
+For details on running docker image and attaching to a container - see description at [https://hub.docker.com/r/lifescience/ngb](https://hub.docker.com/r/lifescience/ngb).

 ## NGB Manual installation
-To manually install NGB CLI one can use the following script:

-(replace the value for CLI_HOME variable, if needed)
+To manually install NGB CLI one can use the following script (**Note**: replace the value for CLI_HOME variable, if needed):

 ```bash
 # Create a directory for ngb-cli
 $ CLI_HOME=/opt/catgenome